katrinasuherman/HealthyRecipeAnalysis/README.md

     style="margin: 0; padding: 0; display: block;"
 ></iframe>

+1. Choosing a significance level.
+    A significance level of 0.05 strikes a balance between rigor and practicality, minimizing the chance of incorrectly rejecting the null hypothesis while maintaining sensitivity to meaningful differences.

-1. Choosing a test statistic.
+2. Choosing a test statistic.
     Because the two distributions are roughly similar after the log transformation, we will use absolute difference in means as our test-statistic.

-2. Run a permutation test and calculate the observed difference.
+3. Run a permutation test and calculate the observed difference.
     We ran a permutation test by shuffling the missingness of rating for 500 times to collect 500 simulating mean differences in the two distributions.

     <!-- insert plot after log transformation-->